asjad2401/OFFLOAD-HPC/README.md

 ### Running the Android App

 1. Install the `app-debug.apk` on your Android device.
+(In folder android-app/app/build/outputs/apk/debug/app-debug.apk)
 2. Ensure your phone is connected to the same Wi-Fi network as your Grid Nodes.
 3. Open the app.
 It will automatically broadcast a discovery request and connect to the active Broker.
 4. Select a workload tab (e.g., Image Proc), configure the settings, and tap **Submit**.